gorodnitskiy/yet-another-lightning-hydra-template/README.md

 This is particularly useful due to it helps to ensure that the code will run consistently, regardless of the environment in which it is deployed.

-Docker image can require to include some additional packages depends on which device is used for running.
+Docker image could require some additional packages depends on which device is used for running.
 For example, for running on cluster with NVIDIA GPUs it requires the CUDA Toolkit from NVIDIA.
 The CUDA Toolkit provides everything you need to develop GPU-accelerated applications, including GPU-accelerated libraries, a compiler, development tools and the CUDA runtime.